Compressing integer lists with Contextual Arithmetic Trits: Introduction

+Techniques for efficiently representing those integer lists have to reach a difficult balance between two main parameters: the size of the inverted index, and the time needed to query it.
+For instance, the \cmix compression algorithm~\cite{CMIX2014} is extremely space efficient but constructing and querying the inverted index takes a prohibitive amount of time --- 22~hours for a few MB.
+Regarding more efficient algorithms, the technique that yielded the best compression ratio was the \Interp Method~\cite{MoffatStuiver2000} from 1996 and extended in 2000 --- where a few MB are handled in a few seconds.
+Its compression ratio has been recently outperformed, on some datasets, by the Packed+ANS2 method~\cite{MoffatPetri2018}.

 There are two main aspects that we can care about when compressing.
 First, of course is the size of the compression: the smaller the size, the better the compression algorithm is.
-We can also be interested in efficiency but here, many questions arise: do we care about the time to build the index? to decompress it? to query it? if so on which kind of queries?
-This makes comparing different compression algorithms difficult because each of them has different upsides and downsides.

-In this work, we are mostly interested in the first aspect, \ie the space efficiency of the compression algorithm.
-We take everything into account when measuring the size of the compressed database and the results we provide correspond to actual file sizes from which we can recover the original posting lists.

-Concentrating mainly on the compression efficiency is really advantageous regarding benchmarking.
-Indeed, the same compress list compressed using a specific algorithm should yield the same result independently on the code, or the computer it runs on.
-This makes it therefore very easy to compare the compression performance of different algorithms.
-This is contrast with timing benchmarks which vary depending on implementation and hardware.
+Another important aspect in practice is the compression time and the query time.